Brinda777/music-app-backend/README.md

 # **📜 Project Description**

 ## **📌 Project Overview**
-This backend powers the **Sangeet Music Recommendation System**, which provides personalized song recommendations using **content-based filtering and collaborative filtering**.
+This backend powers the **Madhur Music Recommendation System**, which provides personalized song recommendations using **content-based filtering and collaborative filtering**.
 It processes user interactions and music data to enhance user experience.

 ## **📂 Project Structure**
 - **`/src`** - Main source code